Belief back as England brace for their biggest game since 2017

 Daily sports — scores, transfers, the storylines from the leagues you actually follow.
 Free.

-- Charlotte Edwards, dropped by England a year before their 2017 World Cup win, has engineered an eight-match winning streak as head coach after last year's 16-0 Ashes defeat and a group-stage exit at the previous T20 World Cup.
+- Charlotte Edwards, dropped as captain a year before England's 2017 World Cup triumph and told to watch from the commentary box, is now the coach of a turnaround built from a 16-0 Ashes defeat and a group-stage exit at the last T20 World Cup.

-- Australia arrive as favourites, having played 10 World Cup finals since 2000 and lost only one — England have not beaten them in any of their five World Cup knockout meetings since the 2009 World T20 semi-final.
+- Australia arrive as favourites: they have played 10 World Cup finals since 2000 and lost only one, and England have not beaten them in any of five World Cup knockout meetings since the 2009 semi-final.

-- Ellyse Perry appears to be winning her race to be fit for Australia, and captain Sophie Molineux said her side 'haven't mentioned the Ashes too much' despite a brief review of footage from the series.
+- Ellyse Perry appears to be winning her race to be fit, while Australian captain Sophie Molineux played down the Ashes shadow: "different conditions… a different style of cricket."